reboot-dev/reboot-hello/README.md

 This repository contains an example application written using Resemble.

-A '.proto' files can be found in the `api/` directory, grouped into subdirectories by proto package, while backend specific code can be found in `backend/` and web specific code in `web/`.
+The '.proto' files can be found in the `api/` directory, grouped into subdirectories by proto package, while backend specific code can be found in `backend/` and web specific code in `web/`.